-What emerges from surface wave tomography is a set of Rayleigh wave group and phase speed curves with uncertainties, such as the examples shown in Figure 7.
-For most of the region of study these curves extend from 8 sec to 50 sec period, but in parts of South China and Northeast China they extend up to 70 sec period.
-In addition, in some places measurements do not extend down to 8 sec period.
+What emerges from surface wave tomography is a set of Rayleigh wave group and phase speed curves with uncertainties, such as the examples shown in Fig. 10.
+For most of the region of study these curves extend from 8 to 50 s period, but in parts of South China and Northeast China they extend up to 70 s period.
+In addition, in some places measurements do not extend down to 8 s period.
 Considerable care has been taken with data quality control and estimating realistic uncertainties.
 At their best, where eikonal tomography works, the estimated uncertainties reflect the repeatability of the measurements and allow a frequentist interpretation.
 Elsewhere, however, uncertainties are extrapolations from regions where eikonal tomography delivers uncertainty information.
 In these regions they represent our degree of belief in the measurements.